-Your Killarney National Park itinerary should have Ross Castle high on the list.
+Your trip to Killarney National Park should have Ross Castle high on the list.
 The castle dates all the way back to the 15th century and was home to the chiefs of the Clan O’Donoghue.
 Set on the banks of Lough Leane, one of the three Lakes of Killarney, Ross Castle is a landmark steeped in local lore.

 The legend states that the chieftain O’Donoghue sleeps at the bottom of the lake.
 On the first day of May every seven years, he rises from the lake on a white horse.
 If you see the spectre, you’re thought to have good luck for the rest of your life.